-Bronchiectasis is a respiratory disease that basically makes it difficult to clear the mucous from your lungs due to damaged airways, and is a disease that you should definitely be familiar with as a Respiratory Therapist.
+Bronchiectasis is a respiratory disease that makes it difficult to clear the mucus from the lungs due to damaged airways.
+It’s a disease that Respiratory Therapists and medical professionals need to be familiar with.

 Bronchiectasis is an obstructive condition of the bronchial tree that causes irreversible destruction of the bronchial walls and results in the accumulation of copious amounts of bronchial secretions.